-Paul concentrates a significant amount of his practice the area of civil rights litigation.
-He defends police officers, corrections officers and administrators, teachers and school district administrators, children and youth case workers, as well as their respective municipal entities, in state and federal court in Pennsylvania and West Virginia.
+A significant amount of Paul’s practice is concentrated in the area of civil rights litigation.
+He defends police officers, public officials, corrections officers and administrators, teachers and school district administrators, children and youth case workers, as well as their respective municipal entities, in state and federal court in Pennsylvania and West Virginia.
 These areas of practice include representing clients before inquest and grand jury proceedings and before administrative proceedings.

-Paul has been utilized to perform police department audits and internal investigations and has provided consultation to numerous municipalities regarding the operational aspects of police departments.
-Paul's many years of experience in law enforcement provide him with a unique perspective, particularly in the numerous matters he has litigated involving the use of Tasers.
+Paul has been utilized to perform audits of municipal departments, such as police departments and 911 call centers, and has conducted internal investigations.
+He has also provided consultation to numerous municipalities regarding the operational aspects of their police departments.
+His nearly 10 years of experience in law enforcement provide him with a unique perspective, particularly in the numerous matters he has litigated involving the use of Tasers.

-Paul has also litigated a wide array of professional liability cases in West Virginia including the defense of real estate agents, insurance brokers, logging cases, correctional facilities and civil rights matters.
+Additionally, Paul has litigated a wide array of professional liability and product liability cases in West Virginia, including the defense of real estate agents, insurance brokers, logging cases, correctional facilities and civil rights matters.
 Among his West Virginia cases was the defense of Weirton Steel Corporation and Wheeling Downs and the City of Huntington.
+Paul has also represented a number of private and public employers in employment matters.

 In 1979 Paul earned his Bachelor of Science degree in Administration of Justice from the Pennsylvania State University.
-For some 12 years before attending the Duquesne University School of Law, in Pittsburgh, Pennsylvania, Paul was a police officer.
+For nearly 12 years before attending the Duquesne University School of Law, in Pittsburgh, Pennsylvania, Paul was a police officer.
 He served in Elizabeth Township, Pennsylvania, and then in the cities of West Palm Beach and Palm Beach, Florida.
-Paul has served as a uniform police officer and field training officer, as well as becoming certified as a crime scene analyst and was part of the Major Crimes Unit.
-Paul was recognized as an expert in crime scene reconstruction and the science of fingerprints in both state and federal courts in Florida
+He served as a uniform police officer and field training officer, became certified as a crime scene analyst, and was part of the Major Crimes Unit.
+Paul was recognized as an expert in crime scene reconstruction and the science of fingerprints in both state and federal courts in Florida.

 Significant Representative Matters